Thurstag/survaillant-ais/README.md

 ### Exhaustive

 In exhaustive mode, walls are on a level, players are on a level, monsters are on a level, and spawning entities are on a level.
-For spawning entities, we represent them only if they would kill the player on spawn.
+For spawning entities, they aren't represented unless they would kill the player if he steps on them.

 # NPM Scripts